Vinivaf/OneFunction/README.md

-Absolutely!
-Here's an updated README for your C# tool:

----

 # C# Tool for Generating MD5 Hashes in Base64

 This C# tool enables users to input strings and receive their corresponding MD5 hashed values in Base64 representation.
 It provides a command-line interface for interaction.